awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 # Working with Aurora multi\-master clusters<a name="aurora-multi-master"></a>

- Following, you can learn about Aurora multi\-master clusters\.
+ With the following topics, you can learn about Aurora multi\-master clusters\.
 In a multi\-master cluster, all DB instances have read/write capability\.
 Multi\-master clusters have different availability characteristics, support for database features, and procedures for monitoring and troubleshooting than single\-master clusters\.

 **Topics**
 + [Overview of Aurora multi\-master clusters](#aurora-multi-master-overview)